mhausenblas/kruiser/README.md

 A proxy that transparently exposes gRPC Kubernetes services cluster-externally.

-Using [Ambassador](https://www.getambassador.io/) as gRPC proxy, `kruiser` watches services labelled with `grpc=expose` and proxies them to the public using a service of type NodePort on port `32123`.
+Using [Ambassador](https://www.getambassador.io/) as gRPC proxy, `kruiser` watches services labelled with `grpc=expose` and proxies them to the public using a service of type NodePort on ports from `31000` upwards.

 ![architecture](img/kruiser-arch.png)